CodeChain-io/foundry/API.md

 ## Setup the test account

 Before you begin to meet various examples, you need to setup the account.
 The given account below(`tccqzn9jjm3j6qg69smd7cn0eup4w7z2yu9my9a2k78`) holds 100000 CCC at the genesis block.
-It's a sufficient amount to pay for the parcel fee.
+It's a sufficient amount to pay for the transaction fee.

 ```javascript
 var SDK = require("codechain-sdk");